arx-tools/arx-level-generator/readme.md

 make sure that all assets are lowercase

-`jpg` files should be saved without progressive option
+`jpg` files should be saved without progressive option (the level generator can handle this)

-`bmp` files should only contain 3x8bit channels, alpha channel should be removed (24 bit, not 32)
+`bmp` files should only contain 3x8bit channels, alpha channel should be removed (24 bit, not 32) and also check the "do not write color space information" checkbox in compatibility options (the level generator CAN'T handle this - https://github.com/shaozilee/bmp-js/issues/39)

 audio should be Microsoft ADCPM `wav`

-`asl` scripts should be exported with ISO 8859-15 encoding and `\r\n` line endings
+`asl` scripts should be exported with ISO 8859-15 encoding and `\r\n` line endings (the level generator can handle this)

 ## Notable dependencies